Wyntuition/jekyll-now/todo/03-work-project.md

 access to systems (list):
     splunk -
-        - service containers, old containers new relic, etc, logs for each app, sqs, web hq
+        - service containers, old containers
+    *new relic vs prometheus etc, new relic not checking services comminicating together, what other service health checks needed? health checks for each app, what they're doing logs for each app,
+    sqs,
+    web hq

 https://git.uscis.dhs.gov/USCIS/save-dev/wiki/getting-started-links